OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/handbook.md

 * Open Source Development Corporation

 * The D might also stand for Distributed maybe as in Open Source Distributed Community, but it does not sound that good.

-## Goals

-* Helping companies handle Open Source code better.

-## Solutions

-* Training - teach employees and future employees (students) about Free Software, Open Source, how to contribute etc.
-* Maintenance - contract to maintain certain open source libraries.
-* Measurement - it is probably not a solution, but it is needed to be able to understand the level of security, legal, technical, and other risks.

 ## Products and Services